whatnote/Christine-Clyde-Dog-Services/README.md

 The last two errors to resolve was having and a tag and a child of the button class, I struggled to find a solution wanting to have a button to ring a number or send an email, and when I experimented with the a element in the button element, and it worked I was very pleased, but just because it works doesn't mean it’s a good idea.

-The Fix was very esay, when I worked it out, simply keep the styling from the button add the class to the a element, delete the button element.
+The Fix was very easy, when I worked it out, simply keep the styling from the button add the class to the a element, delete the button element.
 No Errors show.

 ![The last two errors](https://github.com/whatnote/MileStoneOneDogServices/blob/master/assets/images/Testing/htmlnoerrors.jpg)<br>